Store and Retrieve Data Using Literal and Variable Values in C#

 int x = 12.3m;

-Here we are declaring a variable called x with a type of int.
-The key point to remember is that integers are whole numbers.
+Here, we’re declaring a variable x of type int .
+The key point to remember is that int is used for whole numbers not decimals.

-Next we assign x to the literal value 12.3m.
-The decimal point signifies that this is a floating-point numeric type which can have decimal places.
-The m suffix is the literal for a decimal value.
+We’re then trying to assign it to the value 12.3m.
+The presence of a decimal point makes this a floating-point value, and the m suffix is the literal for a decimal.

 This is incorrect.